mlc-studio/mlc-studio/README.md

 - 🌱 I’m currently learning at **Ynov Nantes** and working in **LiveResto**

-- 💰 I’m looking to start **Freelance**
+- 💻 I’m looking for a beautiful work experience in an incredible company.

-- 👨‍💻 All of my projects are available at [https://maximelecouturier.fr](https://maximelecouturier.fr)
+- 👨‍💻 All of my projects are available at [https://mlc-stud.io](https://mlc-stud.io)

 - 💬 Ask me about **Vue, React, Express, NodeJS, MongoDB & of course JavaScript**